 Tassajara’s approach is to nourish all beings by infusing love and mindfulness into the whole process of cooking, and to take care of the monastic community by cultivating harmony and sincerity in the kitchen itself.
 We rely on apprentices to wholeheartedly engage with the work-practice schedule at Tassajara and the Zen kitchen practices used here.

-Kitchen apprentices are also actively engage with Zen Buddhism by following the daily monastic schedule and participating in the life of a practicing Buddhist community.
+Kitchen apprentices are also actively engaged with Zen Buddhism by following the daily monastic schedule and participating in the life of a practicing Buddhist community.
 Like all other summer students, they are expected to attend daily morning and evening zazen meditation and to follow Tassajara’s guidelines for monastic behavior.
-In addition, apprentices study Dogen's Tenzo Kyokun or (Instructions to the Cook) with the tenzo (head cook).
+In addition, apprentices study Dogen's Tenzokyokun (or Instructions to the Cook) with the tenzo (head cook).
 Tassajara practice leaders meet regularly with apprentices to help bring Zen practice to life on the cushion, in the kitchen and throughout the whole of one's life.

 The dates for the upcoming summer session are April 6 through September 11, although apprentices are encouraged to stay until September 26.

 Required dates for Zen Kitchen Apprentices: April 6 - September 11, 2016